Kim Jong-pil

-Kim Jong-pil (January 7, 1926 – June 23, 2018), also known colloquially as JP, was a South Korean politician who was the founder and first director of the Korean Central Intelligence Agency.
+Kim Jong-pil (January 7, 1926 – June 23, 2018), also known colloquially as JP, was a South Korean politician and military intelligence officer who was the founder and first director of the Korean Central Intelligence Agency.
 He served as the prime minister twice, from 1971 to 1975 during the presidency of Park Chung Hee and from 1998 to 2000 during the presidency of Kim Dae-jung.
 He was a nine-term National Assembly member.

 Early life

-Kim Jong-pil was born in Buyeo County, South Chungcheong Province.
+Kim Jong-pil was born in Buyeo County, Chūseinan Province, Korea, Empire of Japan.
 He initially attended Seoul National University's College of Education but graduated from the Korea Military Academy (KMA) in 1949 (8th graduating class).
 From September 1951 to March 1952, he studied at the U.S. Infantry School at Fort Benning, Georgia.
 He participated in the Korean War as an intelligence officer of the Republic of Korea Army.
 He retired as a brigadier general.